rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

     ['a3', 'a4', 'a2', 'a1'] ['a4', 'a1', 'a3', 'a2'] 0.6890
      ['a1', 'a2', 'a4', 'a3'] ['a4', 'a3', 'a2', 'a1'] 0.7950

 It appears hence to be opportune to compute a first *Bachet* ranking result with the given order of the *self.actions* attribute and a second one with the corresponding reversed ordering.
 The best correlated of both ranking results is eventually returned.
 The :py:class:`~linearOrders.PolarisedBachetRanking` class provides therefore the *BestQualified* parameter set by default to *True* (see below :numref:`optimisingBachet` Lines 5 and 19,21,35).
-Computing the reversed version of the *Bachet* rule is indeed computationally easy as it just requires to reverse the previously used *Bachet* vectors, a method directly provided by the :py:mod:`~bachetNumbers.BachetNumber` class.
+Computing the reversed version of the *Bachet* rule is indeed computationally easy as it just requires to reverse the previously used *Bachet* vectors, a method directly provided by the :py:mod:`~bachetNumbers.BachetInteger` class.

 .. code-block:: pycon
    :caption: Optimising the *Bachet* ranking result I